leonrenn/leonrenn/README.md

 ## Physicist and sportsman that loves to code!!

-- I am currently working in Software Development as a working student
+- Working in **Software and Detector Development** as working student
-- I am trying to improve my knowledge about computer science with different projects
+- Trying to improve my knowledge about computer science with different projects
+- Interested in projects that connect sports and science

 ### Languages and Tools: